laforge49/JActor2/README.md

 Of course, there may be some cases where just canceling a request will corrupt the state of a reactor.
 But the application logic has the option of overriding the AsyncRequest.onCancel method.

-Most cancelations occur when a reactor has outstanding requests and an uncaught RuntimeException occurs.
+Most cancellations occur when a reactor has outstanding requests and an uncaught RuntimeException occurs.
 The exception causes the reactor to close, and the outstanding requests are canceled in turn.
 But there are cases when a request is canceled because it is no longer useful.
 Consider a requirement where there multiple alternative requests that can be used.
 We can process these